 Straw is just a way to grow your mushrooms.
 The use of wood chips or logs may be effective.

 You can purchase some bags of pasteurized straw online.
 They could be expensive, but you are saving yourself time and effort.
 This might be a good option if you want to experiment.

-Regardless of the method you use, pasteurizing straw generates a good mushroom substrate.
-It is an easy and exciting aspect of growing mushrooms.
+Regardless of the method you use, pasteurizing straw generates a good mushroom substrate, and it is an easy and exciting aspect of growing mushrooms.